By Savanah Mandeville

 The last thing I want to talk about is minimum wage.
 No, $9 an hour in Missouri is not minimum wage, but when the bar is set so low at $8.60 ($7.85 prior to 1/1/19), it can lead employers to honestly believe that the $9-$12 an hour range is a living wage (it’s not) and it can lead employees to believe they’re just lucky to be making more than the bare minimum (they’re not), so they accept jobs where they are worked to the bone for crumbs.

 Thus, the minimum wage does more than ensure workers are paid a living wage (or at least that was the original intent), it sets the precedent for everyone else.
 We have to raise the minimum wage to shift the entire dynamic.
 As we can see, that is finally starting to happen in Missouri.

 Can you imagine living in a country that values people over profit?
-A country that invests in people and prioritizes improving peoples’ lives?
+A country that invests in people and prioritizes improving people’s lives?
 A country that cares about lending a helping hand instead of pointing an accusing finger?
-Women don’t go into helping professions because they’re easy; they do it because they believe in the potential of people.
+People don’t go into helping professions because they’re easy; they do it because they believe in the potential of others.
 These are valuable jobs and they deserve fair pay.